-The Office of Procurement and Property Management (OPPM) recognizes that some information an offeror submits might be confidential under the United States or the State of Alaska Constitution, a federal statute or regulation, or a State of Alaska statute: i.e., might be confidential business information (CBI).
+The Office of Procurement and Property Management (OPPM), or their designee recognizes that some information an offeror submits might be confidential under the United States or the State of Alaska Constitution, a federal statute or regulation, or a State of Alaska statute: i.e., might be confidential business information (CBI).
 See, e.g., article 1, section 1 of the Alaska Constitution; AS 45.50.910 - 45.50.945 (the Alaska Uniform Trade Secrets Act); DNR v.
 Arctic Slope Regional Corp., 834 P.2d 134, 137-39 (Alaska 1991).
-For OPPM to treat information an offeror submits with its proposal as CBI, the offeror must do the following when it submits its proposal: (1) mark the specific information it asserts is CBI; and (2) for each discrete set of such information, identify, in writing, each authority the offeror asserts make the information CBI.
+For OPPM or their designee to treat information an offeror submits with its proposal as CBI, the offeror must do the following when submitting their proposal: (1) mark the specific information it asserts is CBI; and (2) for each discrete set of such information, identify, in writing, each authority the offeror asserts make the information CBI.
 If the offeror does not do these things, the information will become public after the Notice of Intent to Award is issued.
-If the offeror does these things, OPPM will evaluate the offeror's assertion upon receiving a request for the information.
-If OPPM rejects the assertion, it will, to the extent permitted by federal and State of Alaska law, undertake reasonable measures to give the offeror an opportunity to object to the disclosure of the information.
+If the offeror does these things, OPPM or their designee will evaluate the offeror's assertion upon receiving a request for the information.
+If OPPM or their designee reject the assertion, they will, to the extent permitted by federal and State of Alaska law, undertake reasonable measures to give the offeror an opportunity to object to the disclosure of the information.